 Familial ALS is most often autosomal dominant.
-This means a parent who has a genetic change, or mutation, that causes ALS has a 50 percent chance of passing that mutation to each of his or her children.
-Both men and women are equally likely to inherit the genetic mutation.
+This means if a child receives a copy of an ALS-associated genetic change, or mutation, from just one of their parents, he or she is likely to develop ALS, too.
+Both men and women are equally likely to inherit genetic mutations associated with ALS.
 Typically, although not always, there will be someone in each generation with ALS.
 Familial ALS can present at different ages and progress differently in various family members.

 This booklet will explore components related to the genetic inheritance of ALS.

 - Dominant and recessive gene inheritance patterns

 - Likelihood that a carrier will develop ALS (penetrance)

 If there is more than one person with ALS in your family or someone was diagnosed at a younger age, you may want to meet with a genetic counselor.
 Meeting with a genetic counselor involves taking a detailed medical and family history, evaluating risks, and discussing the impact of genetic testing.